 What is Formica?

 Formica Laminate is a composite material invented by Westinghouse Electric Corporation in 1912.
+Retro tables made using Formica brand laminates can be purchased at American Chairs.
 The word Formica refers to the company's heat-resistant, wipe-clean laminate of paper or textile with melamine resin.
 Formica is the brand name and one of the world's largest manufacturers of HPL.
 HPL also known as high pressure laminate is a thin engineered surface that can be laminated and used in furniture, table tops, counter stops, walls, floors, and many other residential and commercial uses.
 Formica was a very popular material for counter tops and table tops in the 1950's.
 We can make tables and counters out of any Formica pattern you can find.
 Here is a link to Formica's current laminate patterns.

 The word Formica is kind of like the word Kleenex.
 Kleenex is such a common brand name that we use it instead of the word tissues.
 The same is for Formica.
 There are actually several manufacturers that make high pressure laminates.
 We work with another company called Wilsonart.
 Although we don't work with them, we are also familiar with Pionite.
 Formica has become the generic name that most people use for high pressure laminate surfaces.